fhiso/legacy-format/serialisation-declarative.md

 {/}

+### Tagged structure to/from line

+{.ednote} This will handle levels, ordering, CONT/CONC, and escapes.

+Each *tagged structure* has

+- optionally, a *cross-reference identifier*
+- a *tag*
+- a *containing tagged structure*, which may be the *header* pseudo-structure or none
+- a (possibly empty) sequence of *contained tagged substructures*
+- optionally, a *payload*, which is a *string*

+Each *line* is a sequence of characters containing no line breaks.

 ### Structure to/from tagged structure

 {.ednote} This handles tags, identifiers/pointers, SCHMA;
 it introduces pseudo-structures and defines "undeclared extension".
-It does not address levels, CONT/CONC, escapes, or character sets.
+It does not address levels, ordering, CONT/CONC, escapes, or character sets.

 Each *structure* has